marksull/fmcapi/README.md

 **Note #2:  You can directly send requests to the FMC via the send_to_api() method in the FMC class.
 This allows you to access any of the API features of the FMC.**

 # ToDos
+* Site2Site VPN Policy.
+* ISE SGT.
+* Software Upgrade Deployments.
+* Version checking.
-* Modify FTD devices' interfaces.
+* Modify NGIPS device interfaces.
-* Add Static Route functionality if/when it becomes available.
-* Add Device Groups functionality.
 * Move the create_acp_rules FMC method into a class object in the api_objects module.
 * Build a complete system for all FMC API accessible objects (feature parity).
-Currently just over 50% of the FMC's API objects are represented in the fmcapi.
+Currently just over 70% of the FMC's version 6.3 API objects are represented in the fmcapi.
 * **Most importantly:** Write better how-to instructions.
 (Anyone willing to help?)